 – DVLA provides driver check service, this allows both the prospective employers and the individuals to check the driving status of the person.
 In order to do this, two things are required – a check code from the driver and last eight characters of the driving licence number.
 The code should be used within 21 days and should be used only once.
 If the time period has passed or the code has been used, a fresh code can be requested.

 Ensure that you have the consent of the driver to complete the check prior to contacting dvla’s customer services.
-Once you have the permission, you can ring DVLA contact number to submit the request.
+Once you have the permission, you can contact the DVLA helpline on phone number to submit the request.
 You can call on weekdays from 8am to 7pm and on Saturday from 8am to 2pm.
 The check code is only required for the online requests.
 However, the permission of the driver has to be there prior to the phone check gets done.

 In order to request for a phone check you should first ask the driver on which you are doing the check to phone DVLA number.
 For all those who are looking to complete this process using fax, contact DVLA.
 As it is the task of the representative to provide the instructions and a fax number in order to submit the required information.
 You also have the facility of check service that can be sent via post.
 The driver is required to complete the form D888/1 for the completion of the process via post.
 In order to request a check via mail, send the filled form with a cheque or postal order of five pounds made payable to DVLA, Swansea’ to Driver Licence Validation Service, DVRE 5, DVLA, Swansea, SA99 1AJ.